priyanka-nishad360/My-notes-demo/README.md

 # My-notes-demo
-This is my notes in repo
+This is my notes in repo- aaruhi nishad